mastodon/.github/CONTRIBUTING.md

 - **Code** Fix bugs, implement new features (see the sections below), and improve code quality.
 Take a look at our [good first issues list](https://github.com/mastodon/mastodon/labels/help%20welcome) which contains [items marked `help-welcome`](https://github.com/mastodon/mastodon/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+welcome%22+) in the issue tracker.
 - **Donate** The best and easiest way to support us is to [donate](https://joinmastodon.org/sponsors) - this helps us to hire developers to work on new features, and support the existing codebase.
 Mastodon is a not-for-profit project, and we rely on donations to keep going.

+### Issues

+Bug reports and feature suggestions must use descriptive and concise titles and be submitted via GitHub Issues.
+Please use the search function to make sure that you are not submitting duplicates, and that a similar report or request has not already been resolved or rejected.

 ### Submitting Code Changes

 - **Features** Please do not work on major features and ideas without first creating an issue for discussion.
 We are a small team, and are unlikely to be able to pick these up as quickly as you might prefer.